1m5/1m5-java/platform/src/main/java/io/onemfive/monetary/dex/README.md

 # 1M5 DEX
 Integration of DEX for crypt exchange.
+This is primarily the escrow service.